-A court action in which the owner of a mortgage or lien has the underlying property sold to pay a debt owed by a debtor.
+Court action in which the owner of a mortgage or lien has the underlying property sold to pay a debt owed by a debtor.
 A landlord who does not pay the mortgage as stipulated in the mortgage agreement is subject to foreclosure.

 An individual and firm contracted to work on construction projects.
-There are different classes of contractors, which are normally listed under the heading of subcontractors.
-The function of the subcontractor is to perform a particular task only under the direction and coordination of the general contractor, who is normally selected through bidding procedures and is wholly responsible for completion of the project in a skillful manner that is acceptable to both the architect and owner.
+There are different classes of contractors, which are typically listed under the heading of subcontractors.
+The function of the subcontractor is to perform a particular task only under the direction and coordination of the general contractor, who is generally selected through bidding procedures and is wholly responsible for the completion of the project in a skillful manner that is acceptable to both the architect and owner.
 The contractor also could be contracted on a time-and-material basis, which may or may not have a guaranteed maximum cost.

 A lease of land to a tenant who intends to occupy and develop the land for a specified period.
 If the tenant defaults, the owner may foreclose on the tenant (see “subordinated ground lease”).

 Insurance that protects property when damages are incurred by fire, natural disasters, vandalism.
-All insurance policies are written differently, be sure you know what your policy covers.
+All insurance policies are written differently; be sure you know what your policy covers.

 An abbreviation for Heating, Ventilating, and Air Conditioning.

 The beneficiaries of an insurance policy in the event of insurable loss or damage.

 An approach to value estimates the value of an income-producing property by capitalizing the annual net income expected to be produced by the property during its remaining useful life.